bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 # Writing a Face Detection API in Go

 Let's write a Face Detection API in Go.
 Interface should be simple, an HTTP API that accepts an image URL.
-Output should be a list of detected faces, including face boundaries, positions of eyes and mouth.
+Output should be a list of detected faces, including the face boundaries and positions of eyes and mouth.

 Our objective is to create a production ready service in a short time frame.